crowbc/PVTcube/README.md

 Change log (in reverse chronological order starting from most recent version:)

+18NOV2024 -- v 1.2.1: Foil Covering Fix
+	Removed the +y surface of the foil covering to unblock the PMT and light guide assembly from optical contact with the PVT cube.
+Adjusted "PMT" radius to correct value.

 15NOV2024 -- v 1.2.0: Two-fold Coincidence
 	Added a second detector voxel, photomultiplier tube, lens and mu metal shield to simulate two-fold coincidence.
 Added aluminum foil wrapping to PVT cubes to simulate actual set-up and to eliminate optical cross-talk.